 Whether you’ve suffered hair loss due to chemical burns or bald patches because of hair extensions, if your claim meets the criteria in place, you could be eligible to make a claim for hair loss compensation.

-If your personal injury claim succeeds, then your solicitor will deduct a success fee from your compensation award.
-They take this as a small percentage of what you receive, and this amount also has a legislative cap.
+If your personal injury claim wins, then your solicitor will deduct a success fee from your compensation.
+They take this as a small, capped percentage of what you receive as payment for the work done on your case.

 To find out if you could be eligible to claim with the help of one of our No Win No Fee solicitors, contact our team today using the details below.
 They can offer a free consultation, during which you can discuss the benefits of working with one of our solicitors and get more information on the claims process.